Discreteness of time in the evolution of the universe: Conclusion

 \subsection{Acknowledgments}

 The work of SD is supported by the Natural Sciences and Engineering Research Council of Canada.
 The research of AFA is supported by Benha University (www.bu.edu.eg) and CFP in Zewail City, Egypt.
+MF would like to thank D. Berman for suggesting a way to derive the Wheeler-DeWitt equation for the generalized geometry in M-theory.